mntjams/gpu-elmm-charliecloud/README.md

 To build the distributed version use the `release-mpi` preset for `poisson-solver` instead of `release` and for `gpu-elmm` run `./make_mpi_release` instead of `./make_release`.

 ## Running an Example
-You can now try one of the `gpu-elmm` examples, e.g.:
+You can now try one of the `gpu-elmm` examples, e.g. (don't forget to allocate a gpu!):
 ```bash
 ch-run -b mapped:/opt/build imgdir -- /bin/bash -c "cd /opt/build/gpu-elmm/examples/simple && ../../bin/gcc/release/ELMM"
 ```